-Differences between high and low support for gender equality are statistically significant, p<.01, and reach the 0.2 Cohen's threshold.
+- \ Differences between high and low support for gender equality are statistically significant, p<.01, and reach the 0.2 Cohen's threshold. - Measured using the composite measure described in Section 5.2.

 Figure 13-3: Relationship between attitudinal support for gender equality and prejudice, 2017